JeffreySarnoff/SaferIntegers.jl/docs/src/basicguide.md

 They check for overflow, even when multiplied by the usual Int and UInt types.

-They do not auto-widen.
-Otherwise, they should be unsurprising.
+They do not auto-widen and are type stable.
+Otherwise, they are as system integers.